top of page

 COVID-19 Anxiety and Changes in Physical Activity

-Results from “Perceived anxiety and physical activity behaviour changes during the early stages of COVID-19 restrictions in community-dwelling adults in Canada: a cross-sectional study”
+Results from: “Perceived anxiety and physical activity behaviour changes during the early stages of COVID-19 restrictions in community-dwelling adults in Canada: a cross-sectional study”

-McCormack GR, Doyle-Baker PK, Petersen JA & Ghoneim D
+McCormack GR, Doyle-Baker PK, Petersen JA, Ghoneim D

-COVID-19 and Daily Routines
+COVID-19 and daily routines

 During the on-going pandemic Canadians have had to take steps to reduce the spread of COVID-19.
 This public health emergency response included non-essential travel restrictions, practicing of physical distancing, as well as self-isolating and quarantine requirements (1).
 Additionally, this response required intermittent closures of non-essential businesses and facilities such as education, daycare, and public recreation.
 While this response has been necessary, restrictions such as these impact peoples’ health (2).
 During the pandemic studies have shown that people reported experiencing greater anxiety (3, 4,), decreased physical activity (5) and individuals who have perceived a decline in their mental health reported lower weekly physical activity (5).
 A recent study conducted in Calgary (Canada) investigated physical activity and sedentary behaviour patterns of adults during the pandemic, and the associations between COVID-19-related anxiety and these patterns.